Women exhibitors in Digital Startup Alley: Meet female-focused accelerators – TechCrunch

 Women founders who exhibit in Digital Startup Alley at Disrupt 2020, this opportunity’s designed with you in mind.
 Don’t miss your chance to meet with — and pitch to — accelerators focused on women entrepreneurs.
 We partnered with cela to bring accelerators to Disrupt, and they’re here to pre-interview candidates for their upcoming virtual cohorts.

-Our female founder focused (say that three times fast) accelerator session takes place next week.
-Here’s all the 411 you need to know to participate.
+Our female-founder-focused (say that three times fast) accelerator session takes place next week.
+Here’s all the information you need to know to participate.

 A Digital Startup Alley Exhibitor Package is your ticket to any or all of our accelerator sessions.
 And, of course, to the bountiful opportunities that come from introducing your startup to thousands of Disrupt attendees across the globe.